ahmetbekan/minecraft/README.md

 ## Create `minecraft-server` - Terraform Plan/Apply

-Use the set-env.sh file to be able to set up local environment variables:
+Use the set-env.sh file to be able to set up local environment variables and backend:

-`source set-env.sh miencraft.tfvars`
+`source set-env.sh minecraft.tfvars`

 We need to plan all changes before applying them: